 - Many extras such as adjusting to pan size, 60-second shutoff delay, a low of 80F, and more (see above).

 - The warranty is not honored for home use.
-(Bummer)
+(Buy the extended warranty from the dealer!)

 The Vollrath 59500P Mirage Pro has features of units that cost hundreds more and is vastly better than units that cost less.
 We think it is the best PIC on the market.
 It is our number one choice for portable induction burners.